| |

 novels, which is what brought her to the attention of director

-Howard Hawks, who was surprised to find she was a woman, which her
+Hawks was surprised to find that "that guy Leigh Brackett" was a woman,

 To better

-understand how important they were to the genre,
+understand how important they were to the development of the genre,

 Michael Moorcock, Marion Zimmer Bradley, Philip José Farmer, Andre